Discover Opportunities to Leverage Space to Advance Stem Cell Science and Medicine

 Understanding some of the effects of spaceflight on stem cells may lead to better ways of making large numbers of cells in the absence of gravity.
 Cedars-Sinai scientists will send stem cells into space early next year, in collaboration with NASA and a private contractor, Space Tango, to test whether it is possible to produce large batches in a low-gravity environment.

-“Although we are still in the exploratory phase of some of this research, this is no longer the realm of science fiction,” Sharma admits.
-“Within the next five years we can see a scenario where we find cells or tissues that can to be manufactured in a way that just isn’t possible here on Earth, and I think that’s extremely exciting, “he concludes.
+“Although we are still in the exploratory phase of some of this research, this is no longer in the realm of science fiction,” Sharma admits.
+“Within the next five years we can see a scenario where we find cells or tissues that can made in a way that just isn’t possible here on Earth, and I think that’s extremely exciting, “he concludes.